Facial symmetry: Magnitude across the face and development

 Average aurofacial asymmetry in 200 adults.
 A. Red-shaded: significant asymmetry towards the left ear.
 B. The amount of asymmetry at the level of each arrow in panel A. Source: figure 2 of Lussanet & Osse (2012), data from Blanz & Vetter (1999).

 On average, the aurofacial asymmetry is slightly larger for the eyes than for the nose, as shown by the figure.

 The gradual decrease of the aurofacial asymmetry with age until the beginning of adulthood.
 Source: figure 3 of Lussanet & Osse (2012), data from Klingenberg et al. (2010).

 In humans asymmetric growth leads to a gradual reduction of the aurofacial asymmetry.
 As shown in the graph, the asymmetry decreases from about 2° at birth to about 0.5° in adults.

 Theory and evolution

 The aurofacial asymmetry was discovered after it was predicted by the axial twist theory.
 According to the theory the facial asymmetry is related to the Yakovlevian torque of the cerebrum, asymmetric heart and bowels and the spine.
 It is predicted to be common in vertebrates, but this has never been tested.

-The axial twist occurs in the early embryo.
-Shortly after the neurulation, the anterior head region makes a half-turn around the body axis in anti-clockwise direction (looking from tail to head), whereas the rest of the body (except heart and bowels) make a half-turn in clockwise direction.
-Since the axial twist is located between the ear-region and the forebrain-face-region, it is predicted that the face grows from the left to the midline, as is indeed the case.
+The axial twist is said to occur in the early embryo, though this has never been demonstrated.
+According to the theory, the anterior head region makes a half-turn around the body axis in anti-clockwise direction (looking from tail to head), whereas the rest of the body (except heart and bowels) make a half-turn in clockwise direction.
+Since the axial twist is located between the ear-region and the forebrain-face-region, it is predicted that the face grows from the left to the midline.
+Aurofacial asymmetry was statistically proven, and interpreted as a potential source of empirical support for axial twist theory.